ManousosAlexandrakis/OPF_app/README.md

  ### 2. Run the Application

-In the project folder, start the Flask app:
+In the project folder, run the app.py file:

 Then open your browser and go to:

 http://127.0.0.1:5000

-To close the app press ctlr + C
+To close the app press Ctlr + C in python terminal.